sara-huang-hart/driver-drowsiness-detection/README.md

 - Early Stopping
 - A combination of the algorithms and techniques

 However, the best model was still the neural network model with 1 hidden layer and 4 nodes.

+# ❕Project Importance
+Industries that are or could be impacted by a driver drowsiness detection system include car manufacturers, transportation services, and businesses that use heavy machinery.